-Our experts are among the best nationwide in treating kidney cancer, and we are among few centers strongly focused on preserving as much of the kidney as possible to avoid dialysis and prevent kidney failure.
+Our experts are among the best nationwide in treating kidney cancer, and we’re among few centers strongly focused on preserving as much of the kidney as possible in order to avoid dialysis and prevent kidney failure.

 - Cryotherapy – a hollow probe is inserted into the tumor and very cold gases are passed through to freeze and destroy the tumor

 - Radiofrequency ablation – a probe is inserted into the tumor, and an electrical current is sent through the probe to heat and destroy the tumor

 - Targeted therapy – drugs are used to prevent the cancer from creating new blood vessels that help continue its growth

 - Immunotherapy – treatments that work to stimulate the immune system to better recognize and fight kidney cancer

 - Reconstructive surgery – restores the structure and function of areas affected by kidney cancer and/or kidney cancer treatment